Why Is Getting A Business Loan So Difficult?

 I recently found the answer to this question.
 On May 23 I was part of the audience for a presentation organized by the Sacramento Valley Chapter of the Risk Management Association.
 The topic of the forum was called “Bank CEO Forum…Sailing Uncharted Waters.”
-The main event at the presentation was a discussion with three members of a panel who were all CEO’s of their respective banks; Ray Davis from Umpqua Holdings Corporation, Bob Flautt from Folsom Lake Bank and Scott Kisting from America West Bank.
+The main event at the presentation was a discussion with three members of a panel who were all CEOs of their respective banks; Ray Davis from Umpqua Holdings Corporation, Bob Flautt from Folsom Lake Bank, and Scott Kisting from America West Bank.

-The presentation went for about 90 minutes and covered a cross section of issues around the economy and specifically the current business lending environment.
-Two things in particular stood out.
+The presentation went for about 90 minutes and covered a cross-section of issues around the economy and specifically the current business lending environment.
+Two things, in particular, stood out.

-For the bank CEO’s to manage this difficult and complex regulatory environment, their approach was very simple and predictable.
+For the bank CEOs to manage this difficult and complex regulatory environment, their approach was very simple and predictable.
 Instruct the Business Development and Loan officers who received requests for loans to be careful with the loans they would submit for further review.

 One of the interesting discussions was how a bank would decide if a loan was worth considering or not.
 There are financial or technical lending requirements to approve any loan.
 If a loan application did well with most of these requirements, in previous times this would probably be enough to have the loan approved.

 If you are thinking of applying for a business loan, get to know your banker.
 Press the flesh, that is, go and meet and talk to them.
 Don’t have a conversation over the phone and explain why you need the loan, how you’ll pay it back and why you are a good credit risk.
 Go and talk to them so they can get a feel for who you are and why.

-This one statistic from one of the CEO’s caught my attention.
+This one statistic from one of the CEOs caught my attention.
 He said that for every 200 loans the bank approves, they have to be sure 199 will be repaid.
 That’s the margin of error the banks are currently working in.

-In my opinion, the reason the loan was approved was because the borrower and I made a visit to the SBA lender and spent 2 hours explaining in detail the history of the business and the direction the borrower planned to go.
+In my opinion, the reason the loan was approved was that the borrower and I made a visit to the SBA lender and spent 2 hours explaining in detail the history of the business and the direction the borrower planned to go.
 It was the personal meeting that made all the difference.

 Whether we like it or not, the SBA requires the banks to make sure they are lending to people of high personal character.
 If there is a problem, the bank has to complete the entire underwriting process and then submit it to an SBA office in Washington DC for review and approval.

 If you have the interest to get a loan, start talking to a lender and make sure you present yourself well enough and can assure the bank that at the end of the day, you are going to repay your loan.